veryfancypants/hs2_blender_export/README.md

 * The character has the "default" low-quality teeth mesh, even though it has good teeth in the game:

 This is probably a bug in Studio Neo (you may notice that the character has low-quality teeth there too.)
 Use MeshExporter to dump the character directly out of the game (you won't be able to do the whole process, since you can't put the character in T-pose, but you can at least get the fbx).
-Manually insert the correct teeth into the scene and parent them to the armature.

 * The character has torn clothing: